Western Animation: Rescue Heroes

 - Promoted to Opening Titles: Jack starting in Season 2.

 - Screw This, I'm Outta Here!: Averted.
 Rocky almost quits the Rescue Heroes in "Flashback to Danger" when he makes a mistake during a rescue.
 Billy convinces Rocky to stay after telling him the story about the only other Rescue Heroes to quit.
 Turns out that the Rescue Heroes who quit was Billy himself.
-He decided to stay with the team after watching an audition tape Rocky had sent in two years prior to events of the episode.
+He ultimately decided to stay with the team after watching an audition tape Rocky had sent in two years prior to events of the episode.

 - 10-Minute Retirement: In "When it Rains, it Pours", Ariel, after rescuing a hiker during a forest fire, accept a job to become a spokesperson for the National Safety Council in order to teach kids about safety.
 After a while, she starts to miss being a Rescue Hero.
 Ultimately, she rejoins the team and decide to create a website to teach kids about saftey.
 Out of all the other Rescue Heroes, Rocky was the one who was not happy about Ariel leaving.